jmlew/microfrontends-base-v1/README.md

 - Run `npm run build` to build the shell and all apps.
 - Run `npm run build:shell` to build only the shell.
 - Run `npm run build:clients` to build only the client apps.
-- Run `npm run build:client-a` to build only the client-a app.
+- Run `npm run build:client-ng-a` to build only the Angular client example A app.
-- Run `npm run build:client-b` to build only the client-b app.
+- Run `npm run build:client-ng-b` to build only the Angular client example B app.

 ### Serve Shell & Apps